 The pallof press is a staple core and back strengthening exercise that you'll find in many different settings.
 Whether it's [P]Rehab, personal training sessions, group exercise classes, you name it, the pallof press is a common exercise for good reason.
 In this article, you will learn the value and reasoning behind the pallof press as well as different pallof press exercises.

-Side planks are an excellent exercise to strengthen the entire body, from the hips all the way up to the shoulders.
+Side planks are an excellent exercise to strengthen the entire body, from the hips to the core and all the way up to the shoulders.
 However, not everyone can or should start with the traditional side plank.
-Also, there are so many variations and side plank progressions to target different body areas that who needs the traditional side plank!
+Also, there are so many variations and side plank progressions to target different body areas that you shouldn't only settle for the traditional side plank!
 In this article, you will learn the ultimate side plank guide that includes side plank progressions and side plank variations.